Meta Co-Training: Two Views are Better than One: Experimental Evaluation

-Towards evaluating the proposed methods of view construction and co-training we first constructed views of the data utilizing five different learned representations.
-Our primary comparisons were on the widely-used ImageNet~\citep{Dataset:ImageNet} classification task, then we provide additional experimental results on several difficult image classification tasks.
-To produce the views learned to train the classifiers during co-training and meta co-training we used the embedding space of five representation learning architectures: The Masked Autoencoder (MAE)~\cite{SSL:ST-MAE}, DINOv2~\cite{SSL:ST-DINOv2}, SwAV~\cite{SSL:ST-SwAV}, EsViT~\cite{SSL:ST-EsViT}, and CLIP~\cite{SSL:ST-CLIP}.
-We selected the models which produce the views because they have been learned in an unsupervised way, have been made available by the authors of their respective papers for use in PyTorch, and have been shown to produce representations that are appropriate for ImageNet classification.
+Towards evaluating our proposed method we compare to other self-supervised and semi-supervised learning algorithms using the ImageNet~\cite{Dataset:ImageNet} classification benchmark, as well as Flowers102~\cite{Dataset:Flowers102}, Food101~\cite{Dataset:Food101}, FGVCAircraft~\cite{Dataset:FGVCAircraft}, iNaturalist~\cite{Dataset:iNaturalist}, and iNaturalist 2021~\cite{Dataset:iNat2021} datasets.
+To produce the views used to train the classifiers during CT and MCT we used the embedding space of five representation learning architectures: The Masked Autoencoder (MAE) \cite{SSL:ST-MAE}, DINOv2 \cite{SSL:ST-DINOv2}, SwAV \cite{SSL:ST-SwAV}, EsViT \cite{SSL:ST-EsViT}, and CLIP~\cite{SSL:ST-CLIP}.
+We selected the models which produce the views as they have been learned in an unsupervised way, have been made available by the authors of their respective papers for use in PyTorch, and have been shown to produce representations that are appropriate for computer vision classification tasks.
+Hyperparameters used during training are included in Table~\ref{tbl:hparam-config} in the appendix for CT, MCT, and deep ensembles.

+Table~\ref{tbl:data-sizes} provides a description of the different datasets used for training and testing, as well as the number of classes for each dataset.
+Note that in the 10\% experiments on the Flowers102 dataset each class has only 1 label.
+All datasets are approximately class-balanced with the exception of the iNaturalist dataset.
+In all cases we maintain the original class distribution when sampling subsets.
+For ImageNet we use the split published with the SimCLRv2~\cite{SSL:ST-SimCLRv2} repository.
+All subsets are created with seeded randomness of a common seed (13) which ensures a fair comparison between methods.